Pepcid as a virus remedy? Trump admin’s $21M gamble fizzled

 “By directing a member of his staff (Callahan) to work as an agent of both the company and the government regarding the proposal, Dr. Kadlec was inviting violations of federal procurement law,” Bright said in his complaint.

-Kadlec did not respond to questions about Bright’s allegations, but an HHS spokesperson said senior federal executives often seek expertise both inside and outside of the government.
-“In that regard, Kadlec is no different,” the department’s spokesperson said in an email.
+Kadlec did not respond to questions about Bright’s allegations, but an HHS spokesperson said federal senior executives often seek advice from experts both inside and outside of the government.
+“In that regard, Kadlec is no different in seeking insight and perspective from multiple experts,” the agency’s spokesperson said in an email.

 But two other federal scientists on Bright’s team shared his worries that Callahan’s involvement appeared to be a conflict of interest.
 Several of them initially saw the Pepcid proposal as a joke; the request was based purely on anecdotal evidence for a trial that would cost millions and take months.

-Soon, Bright was reassigned to a lesser role in government.
+Soon, Bright was reassigned to a lesser role at the department.

-Experts who conduct clinical trials said this Pepcid study would not have been funded under ordinary, non-pandemic circumstances
+Experts who conduct clinical trials said this Pepcid study would not have been funded under normal, non-pandemic circumstances.

 “We don’t have enough small studies to show that this is a drug worth pursuing,” said Dr. George Abraham, chair of the American Board of Internal Medicine’s infectious disease group.

-Malone resigned as Alchem’s chief medical officer the week the company got the testing contract.
-He complained of a difficult work environment, and has since been critical of Callahan and the project.
+Malone resigned as Alchem’s chief medical officer a week later, citing what he described as a difficult work environment.
+He has since been critical of Callahan and the project.
+Meantime, the trial has been paused indefinitely because of a dearth of new patients in New York.

 “The Northwell trial is just a zombie at this point,” Malone said.
 “Completely irrelevant, except in a negative sense.”